medic/rdt-capture/readme_assets/api.md

 * `double angle`: xxx
 * `boolean isSharp`: xxx
 * `boolean isShadow`: xxx
-* `MatOfPoint2f boundary`: xxx
+* `MatOfPoint2f boundary`: the corners of the bounding box around the detected RDT
 * `boolean flashEnabled`: xxx

 ## InterpretationResult
 **Signature:** `InterpretationResult(Mat resultMat, boolean topLine, boolean middleLine, boolean bottomLine)`
-**Purpose:** xxx
+**Purpose:** Object for holding all of the parameters that describe the test result that is detected on the completed RDT
 **Parameters:**
-* `Mat resultMat`: a cropped version of the image known to have a clear RDT in the video frame so that only the result window is showing
+* `Mat resultMat`: the RDT image tightly cropped around the result window
 * `boolean topLine`: whether the top line was detected in the result window
 * `boolean middleLine`: whether the middle line was detected in the result window
 * `boolean bottomLine`: whether the bottom line was detected in the result window